 To learn about the research that some of our M.A. and Ph.D. students are conducting, click here.

 MA in English Literature With a Focus on Creative Writing

 If you have a B.A. in literature, or in any other field, and are interested in a program that combines practical training to develop your skills as a creative writer with graduate level courses in English and American literature, you might want to apply to the Shaindy Rudoff Graduate Track in Creative Writing.
 Our team of published, award-winning writers offer workshops in poetry, fiction and creative non-fiction, which students take in combination with advanced literature seminars.
-Applicants need must present a portfolio of their work in poetry or in prose fiction with their application.
+Applicants must present a portfolio of their work in poetry or in prose fiction with their application.
 See the program's website for details.

 Please note: an MA with a focus on Creative Writing is a terminal degree and does not allow the student to apply for Ph.D. studies.

 MA in English Literature With a Focus on Literary Translation

-The Bar-Ilan Department of English Literature & Linguistics is now offering a unique MA program in English literature with a focus on literary translation.
-Students accepted into this program will combine high-level study of English literature with workshops in literary translation and write a translation thesis as their final project.
+The MA in English literature with a focus on literary translation allows students to combine high-level study of English literature with workshops in literary translation and write a translation thesis as their final project.
 For information on admissions and requirements, click here or write to email@example.com.

 Please note: an MA with a focus on Literary Translation is a terminal degree and does not allow the student to apply for Ph.D. studies.

 General Information for MA Students

 Short courses or series of lectures intended to help graduate students are offered periodically at the Main Library.
 Students can learn how to make the best use of the library resources, including online catalogues, databases, the interlibrary loan service, etc..
 Announcements of these course offerings are posted in or outside the English Department Library.
 You are welcome to consult Smadar Wisper, our librarian.

 You should be able to access the library catalogues and the online databases from your home computer.
 Ask our librarian, Ms. Smadar Wisper, for instructions